OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/opensdn-routing-policy-sp-features.rst

 routes match this term and action is applied according to the action specified in the term.

-The following table describes the match conditions supported by Tungsten Fabric.
+The following table describes the match conditions supported by OpenSDN.

 .. list-table::
       :header-rows: 1